ionic-team/ionic-docs/src/content/building/starting.md

 - `sidemenu`: A sidemenu based layout
 - `blank`: A empty project with a single page

-There are many more templates to choose from.
 See all available templates with the following command:

 ```shell
 $ ionic start --list